 While this lens has a really smooth focus falloff, micro-contrast and tonal depth are a bit weak for a prime.

-Actually just so you’re not confused, there is a very nice 3d effect from how well the focus falls off with the nearly buttery-smooth background.
-But this is a little different from what you would classically call the Zeiss pop or 3d pop which comes from more of tonal depth.
+Just so you’re not confused, there is a very nice 3d cutout effect from how well the focus falls off with the nearly buttery-smooth background.
+But this is a little different from what you would classically call the Zeiss pop or 3d pop which comes from more tonal depth.
 So yes, there is a very good 3d look, but it lacks tonal pop.
 I hope that makes sense.

-While the Nikon 50mm f1.8 doesn’t have that classic rendering you get with the lower element lenses, the trade-off is nice, a very rich and buttery smooth bokeh.
-Fantastic subject separation but yet it still holds the image together very well even at f1.8.
+The trade-off overall final picture of the Nikon 50mm f1.8 is quite nice: a very rich and buttery smooth bokeh.
+It has fantastic subject separation, yet it still holds the image together very well, even at f1.8.

-Many lenses start to have weird things happen when shooting at their fastest apertures at far distances.
-Bokeh usually gets very busy or kind of nasty looking.
+Many lenses, especially classic lenses, can also perform poorly when shooting at their fastest apertures at far distances.
+Bokeh usually gets very busy or kind of nasty-looking with a lot of spherical aberrations.
 This lens does not.
 It’s very reliable in every situation.
 It even has a nice minimum focus distance of 1.31′.
+So that’s another very positive characteristic to be aware of.

 Bokeh